RemoteRabbit/tmux/README.md

 ### How to get started

 Once you have the repo pulled and setup you'll need to install the plugins.
-This can be done by `<prefix>I` as a reminder the `prefix` is changed in this setup to `<CTRL>a`.
+This can be done by `<prefix> + I`
-This should bring up a screen in tmux and show that it's installing the plugins.

 ### What each plugin is for